Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Technical Lemmas

-The following Lemmas justify the existence and give an explicit construction of Helstrom operators attaining a preassigned level of type-I error probability $\alpha_0$.
+The following Lemmas lead to an explicit construction of Helstrom operators attaining a preassigned level of type-I error probability $\alpha_0$ and which are optimizers of the SDP $\beta^*$ (Eq.~\eqref{eq:type2_error_sdp} in the main part).
 We first show that if a sequence of bounded Hermitian operators $A_n$ converges in operator norm to a bounded Hermitian operator $A$ from above (below), then the projection $\{A_n < 0\}$ ($\{A_n > 0\}$) converges to $\{A < 0\}$ ($\{A > 0\}$) in operator norm.
 This subsequently allows us to show that the function $t\mapsto \alpha(P_{t,+})$ is non-increasing and continuous from the right, and that $t\mapsto \alpha(P_{t,+} + P_{t,0})$ is non-increasing and continuous from the left.
-As a consequence, for $\alpha_0 \in (0,\,1)$, the quantity
+As a consequence, for $\alpha_0 \in [0,\,1]$, the quantity

 is well defined.
 This implies the chain of inequalities

 Based on this, we construct a Helstrom operator $M_{\tau(\alpha_0)}$ according to